Mammillaria plumosa aka Feather Cactus

 When growing the Feather Cactus, it's important to use a potting soil that is well-draining and does not retain excessive moisture.
 An optimal soil mix should contain a high proportion of perlite or vermiculite for good drainage and some organic matter for nourishment.
 Simply add a few scoops of perlite to regular cactus soil to achieve this.

 Feather Cactus requires abundant, bright, and direct light to thrive.
 The best placement for this plant is within one foot of a window to ensure it receives enough light.
 If you live in an area with more extreme weather, such as hot summers or cold winters, you may need to adjust the placement of the plant accordingly.
 During hot summer months, it is important to place the plant away from full sun, as this can cause the leaves to yellow or burn.
 During cold winter months, it is best to move the plant closer to the window to take advantage of the extra light that can help it survive.
-By keeping an eye on the current weather in your area, you can make sure your Feather Cactus is always in the right place to thrive.
+By keeping an eye on the current weather in your area, you can make sure your Cabeza Blanca is always in the right place to thrive.

 During the cold period, it is common for Feather Cactus to go dormant, resulting in a slowdown of growth.
 To accommodate this, waterings should be spaced out more.